icylogic/maupassant-hexo/README.md

 - google_analytics - [Google Analytics](https://www.google.com/analytics/) tracking id
 - baidu_analytics - [Baidu Analytics](http://tongji.baidu.com) tracking id
 - shareto - Enable share button
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
-[IcoMoon](https://icomoon.io) icon fonts have been integrated, and you can choose other icons you like [here](https://icomoon.io/app/#/select) and use them according to the  [instruction](https://icomoon.io/#docs)
+[FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons you like [here](http://fontawesome.io/icons/) and use them according to the instruction
 - widgets - Choose and arrange the widgets in sidebar here
 - links - Edit your blogroll here
 - Static files - Static files directory, for convenience of CDN usage